Career gender equality (for real)

 Perhaps you’re recently really into Trello, and during your next job interview, they happen to ask about your organizational skills.
 Instead of rambling on, you can talk about how streamlined your life is with Trello and follow up by mentioning your three favorite browser extensions that aren’t about sports or beauty but about real work.

-Remember your tools when you’re climbing the ladder and always refine them – nothing’s ever good enough, nor is your process.
+Remember your tools when you’re climbing the ladder in your career and always refine them – nothing’s ever good enough, nor is your process.
 Test them out, be able to defend them, and be ready to recommend them to others.

 3.)
 Be a master of research

-Never stop learning, or seeking relevant information.
+Never stop learning, or seeking relevant information in your career.
 If you’re a new coder, obsess over Stack Overflow during lunch every single friggen’ day.
 If you’re in the marketing department, stalk Quora topics.
 Read every industry publication you can get your eyeballs on.

 Establish yourself as the go to person in your office, no matter your job title.
 Be careful not to be the office know-it-all, but definitely act as an information absorber.